 sysupgrade -v openwrt-ar71xx-generic-wndr3700-squashfs-sysupgrade.bin

-The system saves config files, flashes the new image, and reboots.
+The system saves config files (if you remove /etc/config they will get rewritten), flashes the new image, and reboots.
 This can also be done through the web interface.

 The package system is 'opkg', and is highly inspired by Debian's apt-get.
 To list all available packages